 Silverstone Classic – 26-28 July

 To some people, this is one of the highlights of the motoring calendar – a three-day, non-stop historic motoring racing extravaganza.
-Once in, there’s free access to the paddocks and grandstands, with displays from more than 100 car clubs featuring more than 10,000 classic cars.
-‘Early bird’ tickets are available now.
+Once in, there’s free access to the paddocks and grandstands, with displays from more than 100 car clubs featuring more than 10,000 classic cars (with more than 100,000 visitors expected over the weekend).
+Celebrations this year include 50 years of the Ford Capri and 60 years of the Mini.

 CarFest North – 26-28 July